 We believe that our national advertising network delivers measurable results by allowing for effective targeting of marketing messages to a large, young and affluent audience, yielding a superior return on investment for advertisers as compared to traditional national and local media platforms.
-As a result, we are able to compete more effectively for marketing spending through our relationships with a diversified group of local and national advertisers and agencies throughout the U.S. The following are the key competitive strengths of our advertising network:
+As a result, we are able to compete more effectively for marketing spending by local and national advertisers through our relationships with a diversified group of local and national advertisers and agencies throughout the U.S. The following are the key competitive strengths of our advertising network:

-• Extensive National Market Coverage.
-As of June 30, 2011, our advertising network included 18,137 screens located in 1,443 theatres in 47 states and the District of Columbia.
-Approximately 16,800 of these screens are connected to our DCN.
+• Extensive national market coverage.
+As of June 28, 2012, our advertising network included 18,104 digital screens and 19,039 screens in total located in 1,511 theatres in 48 states and the District of Columbia.

-During 2010, the total advertising network theatre attendance was approximately 637 million.
-Our network represented approximately 50% of the total U.S. theatre attendance, with some of the most modern and highly attended theatres in the industry, as measured by screens per location and attendance per screen.
-In addition, as of June 30, 2011, our advertising network had theatres in the largest U.S. markets, including each of the top 25 U.S. Designated Market Areas®, or DMAs®, 49 of the top 50 DMAs® and 175 DMAs® in total.
+During 2011, the total advertising network theatre attendance was approximately 637 million, which remained consistent with 2010.
+Our network represented approximately 53% of the total U.S. theatre attendance, with some of the most modern and highly attended theatres in the industry, as measured by screens per location and attendance per screen.
+In addition, as of June 28, 2012, our advertising network had theatres in the largest U.S. markets, including each of the top 25 designated marketing areas, or DMAs®, 49 of the top 400 DMAs®, and 401 DMAs® in total.

-At the end of 2010, theatres within our advertising network represented approximately 70% of the total theatre attendance in theatres that showed national advertising in both the top 10 and top 25 U.S. DMAs® and 63% for all DMAs®, providing a very attractive platform for national advertisers who want exposure in larger markets or on a national basis.
+At the end of 2011, theatres within our advertising network represented approximately 68%, 66%, and 64% of the total theatre attendance in theatres that showed national advertising in the top 10, top 25 and top 50 U.S. DMAs®, respectively and 60% for all DMAs®, providing a very attractive platform for national advertisers who want exposure in larger markets or on a national basis.